 PSM and the Digital Challenge: Purpose, Value and Funding

-The UK is home to a unique and diverse system of Public Service media (PSM) whose success in serving audiences and supporting the UK's creative economy is widely lauded but whose future is now under threat due to a changing economic and competitive media landscape, new audience habits and concerns about PSM funding mechanisms.
+The UK is home to a unique and diverse system of Public Service Media (PSM) whose success in serving audiences and supporting the UK’s creative economy is widely lauded but whose future is now under threat due to a changing economic and competitive media landscape, new audience habits and concerns about PSM funding mechanisms.

-At a time when changes in distribution and in the economics of the media industry have fuelled consolidation and the rise of powerful global competitors, the study examines the challenges faced by PSM in the UK and how they deliver public value.
-New functions such as countering online misinformation and disinformation are not merely additions but rather, they re-position PSM as elements of 'critical media infrastructure' which is a focus for this project.
+This three-year project funded by the UK Economic & Social Research Council (ESRC Ref ES/X005690/1) investigates the purpose, public value and funding of PSM.
+At a time when changes in distribution and in the economics of the media industry have fueled consolidation and the rise of powerful global competitors, it examines the challenges faced by PSM in the UK and how they deliver public value.
+New functions such as countering online misinformation and disinformation are not merely additions but rather they re-position PSM as elements of ‘critical media infrastructure’ which is a focus for this project.

 • the changing functions and purposes of PSM organisations in the digital era;